AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 ### Iterating

-Iterating is a process of going through all the rows (?).
+Iterating is a process of going through all the rows.
 You can access them one by one by one, but AnyChart offers an easier and faster out-of-the-box solution.

 To iterate over a data set, obtain the {api:anychart.data.Iterator}anychart.data.Iterator{api} object by calling the {api:anychart.data.View#getIterator}getIterator(){api} method.
 Then us the methods of the iterator: